Why Your Apartment Hydroponic Plants Turn Yellow (And Simple Fixes That Actually Work)

 Healthy green basil lettuce and mint growing in apartment hydroponic setup on sunny windowsill

-If you are dealing with apartment hydroponics yellow leaves, the cause is usually easier to find than it first seems.
-In most small indoor systems, yellowing comes down to a few fixable issues: pH drift, nutrient imbalance, root stress, poor oxygen, or weak lighting.
+If you are dealing with apartment hydroponics yellow leaves, the cause is usually easier to find than it first looks.
+In small indoor systems it comes down to five things: pH drift, nutrient imbalance, root stress, low oxygen, or weak light.
+Only one of those is fixed by adding more food, though, and that is the one almost nobody has.

 🌿 What Apartment Hydroponics Yellow Leaves Usually Mean